cogent3/cogent3/doc/cookbook/introduction.rst

 What we hope is clear from the Cookbook is that PyCogent has extensive capabilities that cover for many areas of genomic biology including, but not limited to: comparative genomics, metagenomics and systems biology.

 If you have particular need of an example falling in any of the sections, please post a documentation request on the appropriate projects forums_ page.
-Better yet, if you have write one and attach to such a posting we'll include it!
+Better yet, if you write one and attach to such a posting we'll include it!

 .. _forums: http://sourceforge.net/projects/pycogent/forums